khrome/coda-markdown-pack/README.md

 Usage
 -----
-Each secion will be given an id based on it's content, for example `## an Id, about something.
+Each section will be given an id based on it's content, for example `## an Id, about something.
 4` would end up with an id of `an-id-about-something-4` and would be xpath selectable with `//*[@id='an-id-about-something-4']`.
 Using this scheme you can parcel out all of the markdown content, place and style it as you want.

 Examples
 --------